 Article 6.11.5 directs the Engineer to Article 6.10.5, where details on tub girder section flexural members must be investigated for fatigue as specified in Article 6.6.1.
-Either the FATIGUE I or FATIGUE II load combination specified in Table 3.4.1-1 and the fatigue live load specified in Article 3.6.1.4 shall be employed for checking load-induced fatigue in tub girder sections.
-The Fatigue I load combination is for infinite fatigue life and will typically be used in new designs.
-The Fatigue II load combination is for design checks assuming a finite fatigue life.
+Either the FATIGUE I or FATIGUE II load combination specified in Table 3.4.1-1 and the fatigue live load specified in Article 3.6.1.4 are to be employed for checking load-induced fatigue in tub girder sections.
+The Fatigue I load combination is to be used in combination with design checks for infinite fatigue life.
+The Fatigue II load combination is to be used in combination with design checks for finite fatigue life.

-One additional requirement specified particularly for tub girders sections is in regard to longitudinal warping and transverse bending stresses.
+One additional requirement specified particularly for tub-girder sections is in regard to longitudinal warping and transverse bending stresses.
 When tub girders are subjected to eccentric loads, their cross-sections become distorted, resulting in secondary bending stresses.

 Loading the opposite side of the bridge will produce a stress reversal, and possible fatigue concerns.
-Therefore, longitudinal warping stresses and transverse bending stresses due to cross-section distortion shall be considered for:
+Therefore, according to Article 6.11.5, longitudinal warping stresses and transverse bending stresses due to cross-section distortion are to be considered for:

-- Single tub girder in straight or horizontally curved bridges - Multiple tub girders in straight bridges that do not satisfy requirements of Article 6.11.2.3 - Multiple tub girders in horizontally curved bridges - Any single or multiple tub girder with a tub flange that is not fully effective according to the provisions of Article 6.11.1.1.
+- Single tub girders in straight or horizontally curved bridges; - Multiple tub girders in straight bridges that do not satisfy requirements of Article 6.11.2.3; - Multiple tub girders in horizontally curved bridges; or - Any single or multiple tub girder with a bottom flange that is not fully effective according to the provisions of Article 6.11.1.1.

-When required, the stress range due to longitudinal warping shall be considered in checking the fatigue resistance of the base metal at all details in the tub girder according to the provisions of Article 6.6.1.
-The transverse bending stress range shall be considered separately in evaluating fatigue resistance of the base metal adjacent to flange-to-web fillet welds and adjacent to the termination of fillet welds connecting transverse elements to the webs and tub flanges.
-The transverse bending range shall consider a cycle of stress defined as 75 percent of the stress range determined by the passage of the factored fatigue live load in two different transverse positions.
-However, in no case shall this calculated stress range be less than the stress range due to a single passage of the factored fatigue load.
+When required, the stress range due to longitudinal warping is to be considered in checking the fatigue resistance of the base metal at all details in the tub girder according to the provisions of Article 6.6.1.
+The transverse bending stress range is to be considered separately in evaluating the fatigue resistance of the base metal adjacent to flange-to-web fillet welds and adjacent to the termination of fillet welds connecting transverse elements to the webs and tub flanges.
+The transverse bending range is to consider a cycle of stress defined as 75 percent of the stress range determined by the passage of the factored fatigue live load in two different transverse positions.
+However, in no case is this calculated stress range be less than the stress range due to a single passage of the factored fatigue load (note: the preceding requirement has since been superseded in the 2015 Interims to the 7th Edition - refer to Articles C6.11.5 and C6.6.1.2.1),

 In addition to checking fatigue of the base metal at the transverse element welded connections, there is a special fatigue requirement for the tub girder webs, with transverse stiffeners, that must be satisfied in accordance with Article 6.10.5.3.
-The satisfaction of Article 6.10.5.3 is intended to eliminate significant elastic flexing of the web due to shear, and the member is assumed able to sustain an infinite number of smaller loadings without fatigue cracking due to this effect.
-For Article 6.10.5.3, the factored fatigue load shall the Fatigue I load combination specified in Table 3.4.1-1, with the fatigue live load taken as specified in Article 3.6.1.4.
+The satisfaction of Article 6.10.5.3 is intended to eliminate significant elastic flexing of the web due to shear, such that the member is assumed able to sustain an infinite number of smaller loadings without fatigue cracking due to this effect.
+For Article 6.10.5.3, the factored fatigue load is to be taken as the Fatigue I load combination specified in Table 3.4.1-1, with the fatigue live load taken as specified in Article 3.6.1.4.